PreK and Kindergarten Field Trips

 Grades 1-3

 Family & School: In the log cabin, learn about and participate in pioneer chores.
 Butter making available on request.
 In the 19th Century Poppleton School, experience lessons and “punishments” and a recess game.
-4-5 adults/class; September – December 5 and April – June.
+4-5 adults/class; September – first week of December and late March – June due to the cold in the Log Cabin.

 Grades 2-4